Definition of Stormwater

 Unlike household wastewater, stormwater is not treated.
 That means the everyday pollutants and litter have a direct impact on our local water quality.

-Stormwater runoff can erode soil and wash a wide variety of pollutants off the land, such as fertilizers and pesticides, soil and debris from lawns, oil, antifreeze, and metals from streets and parking lots, and litter.
-These pollutants are washed into our storm drains and can clog the system causing local flooding, and eventually empty into our waterways, causing pollution related closures, fish kills, and other negative impacts.
+Stormwater runoff can erode soil and wash a wide variety of pollutants off the land, such as fertilizers and pesticides, soil and debris from lawns, oil, antifreeze, metals from streets and parking lots, and litter.
+These pollutants are washed into our storm drains and can clog the system causing local flooding, and eventually emptying into our waterways, causing pollution-related closures, fish kills, and other negative impacts.

 Because the waterways and aquatic resources around the City are deemed to have a significant economic and quality of life value, federal and state regulations require us to better manage the quality of the stormwater that is entering our creeks and streams, the Appomattox and James River, and the Chesapeake Bay.
 These regulations require much planning and educational effort to be effective, but the benefits include cleaner water and a healthier environment!

-What is the City Doing to Reduce Stormwater Pollution?
+What the City Doing to Reduce Stormwater Pollution

-The City of Hopewell is hard at work developing and implementing stormwater management programs that include construction of best management practices (BMPs), drainage system maintenance, enforcement of City Ordinances and public education.
-Some examples of what we do includes:
+The City of Hopewell is hard at work developing and implementing stormwater management programs that include the construction of best management practices (BMPs), drainage system maintenance, enforcement of City Ordinances, and public education.
+Some examples of what we do include:

 - Inspecting storm drains for illicit discharges.